chrisl8/ArloBot/README.md

   - Add waypoints to a map
 - Use the Remote Control Panel to control the robot from the web site
   - This works well from a smartphone
-- Explore all of the other options.
+- Explore all the other options.

 The web site uses the same scripts from above, so you can modify them or the ROS files that they call to modify how ROS operates.